Here’s a look at the French Open tennis tournament.

 2011 - Li Na becomes the first Chinese national to win a Grand Slam.

-March 17, 2020 - Roland-Garros announces that the 2020 Open has been rescheduled due to the coronavirus pandemic.
+March 17, 2020 - It is announced that the Open has been rescheduled due to the coronavirus pandemic.
+Originally set for May 18-June 7, the 2020 tournament takes place September 21-October 11.